StackStorm/st2contrib/packs/email/README.md

 * ``download_attachments`` - True to download the attachment and store them in the datastore.
 * ``max_attachment_size`` - Maximum size of download attachment bytes.
-If an attachment exceeds this size it will be skipped and not downloaded.
+If an attachment exceeds this size the attachment won't be stored in the datastore.
 * ``attachment_datastore_ttl`` - TTL in seconds for the attachment value which is stored in the datastore.